 Learn how to turn a can of tomato sauce into a flavorful classic no-cook pizza sauce in less than 5 minutes.
 This is my go-to pizza sauce because it's so easy and quick to make.

-And with a simple pizza sauce that's this quick to make, a whole pizza can come together in about 8-10 minutes.
+And with a simple red pizza sauce that's this quick to make, a whole pizza can come together in about 8-10 minutes.

 As I've tweaked and adjusted my go-to classic red pizza sauce recipe over the years, my goal has always been to keep it as low-effort as possible without sacrificing flavor.
 We're going for speed and ease here, people!

-There are dozens if not hundreds of varieties of pizza sauce out there but nothing, imo, is more iconic than a simple and straightforward classic no-cook red sauce.
-While I can't claim this is an authentic "New York-style" pizza sauce with any authority, it is, like most New York pizza sauces, a no-cook red sauce.
+There are dozens, if not hundreds, of varieties of pizza sauce out there but, to me, nothing is more iconic than the classic no-cook red sauce.
+While I can't claim that my version is an "authentic" New York-style pizza sauce with any authority, it is, like most New York pizza sauces, a no-cook red sauce.

 "Cooking your sauce will make your pizza taste like it was topped with pasta sauce rather pizza sauce.
 Sauce variants like vodka sauce ought to be cooked, but when it comes to plain pizza sauce, don’t cook it when it comes to New York-style pizza."